 Where medical devices were by-and-large standalone systems in the past, today’s medical devices regularly communicate with other hospital/clinical systems, PCs, and mobile devices.
 This inter-connectivity presents new threats, vulnerabilities, and challenges for medical device manufacturers.
-Although regulatory bodies such as the FDA and the European Competent Authorities have introduced increasingly stringent guidelines and regulations concerning cybersecurity, following these guidelines alone is not enough to ensure patient safety.
+Although regulatory bodies such as the FDA and the European Competent Authorities have introduced increasingly strict guidelines and regulations concerning cybersecurity, these guidelines are not enough to ensure patient safety.
 The following are some common potential threats and design tips to help mitigate them.

 Common Cybersecurity Vulnerabilities